Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Dr. Umar emphasizes that the extraction and overall handling of the follicles need to be as gentle as possible, avoiding factors that will affect the survival of the graft, such as pulling, tugging, and use of force.
 Follicular damage due to harsh handling is perhaps the most obvious cause of low growth yield following a hair transplant.

 When using general cylindrical Follicular Unit Extraction (FUE) punches, common forms of damage may be inflicted on the follicular unit grafts.
 A few examples include:

 This type of damage can occur when the surgeon has to guess the location and positioning of the hair follicle beneath the skin.
 With the basic FUE punch, they must rely on the visible hair shaft to make these determinations.
 But it is possible to make inaccurate assumptions and cause damage to the graft by misaligning the punch.

-Torsional injuries may occur when the the follicle ascends into the punch lumen and adheres to the internal wall of a rotating punch.
+Torsional injuries may occur when the follicle ascends into the punch lumen and adheres to the internal wall of a rotating punch.
 The graft becomes stuck and rotates with the punch, as the lower portion is still attached to the skin.
-This results in the breaking the graft.
+This results in breaking the graft.